pypieuvre/My-SLR-Photobooth/README.md

 - [OPTIONAL] Applying watermark Logo on the picture

-- Displaying picture on the preview screen
+- Displaying photo on the preview screen

-- [OPTIONAL] Upload pictures to a website
+- [OPTIONAL] Upload photo to a website

 ## Getting Started

 These instructions will get you an instance of the project up and running on your local machine for execution.

 ### Prerequisites

 What things you need to install the software and run the program

 #### Hardware :

 - A webcam for preview

-- A SLR Camera (or webcam) to take pictures
+- A SLR Camera (or webcam) to take photos

 - A device (laptop/desktop) running python to execute the program (Linux Ubuntu for me)